History of Kenya: Swahili culture and trade

 Swahili people inhabit the Swahili coast which is the coastal area of the Indian Ocean in Southeast Africa.
 It includes the coastal areas of Southern Somalia, Kenya, Tanzania and Northern Mozambique with numerous islands, cities and towns including Sofala, Kilwa, Zanzibar, Comoros, Mombasa, Gede, Malindi, Pate Island and Lamu.
 The Swahili coast was historically known as Azania in the Greco-Roman era and as Zanj or Zinj in Middle Eastern, Chinese and Indian literature from the 7th to the 14th century.
 The Periplus of the Erythrean Sea is a Graeco-Roman manuscript that was written in the first century AD.
 It describes the East African coast (Azania) and a long existing Indian Ocean Trade route.
 The East African Coast was long inhabited by hunter-gatherer and Cushitic groups since at least 3000BC.
 Evidence of indigenous pottery and agriculture dating as far back as this period has been found along the coast and offshore islands.
 International trade goods including Graeco-Roman pottery, Syrian glass vessels, Sassanian pottery from Persia and glass beads dating to 600BC have been found at the Rufiji River delta in Tanzania.
+The oldest indigenous inhabitants of the Kenyan coast are the Cushitic-speaking peoples, including the Orma, Boni, Sanye, and Somali, who were later displaced by Bantu-speaking groups, now forming the Mijikenda, Pokomo, Taita, and Swahili clusters.

 Bantu Groups had migrated to the Great Lakes Region by 1000BCE.
 Some Bantu speakers continued to migrate further southeast towards the East African Coast.
 These Bantu speakers mixed with the local inhabitants they encountered at the coast.
 The earliest settlements in the Swahili coast to appear on the archaeological record are found at Kwale in Kenya, Misasa in Tanzania and Ras Hafun in Somalia.
 The Kenyan coast had hosted communities of ironworkers and communities of Eastern Bantu subsistence-farmers, hunters and fishers who supported the economy with agriculture, fishing, metal production and trade with outside areas.

 Between 300AD – 1000AD Azanian and Zanj settlements in the Swahili coast continued to expand with local industry and international trade flourishing.
 Between 500 and 800 A.D. they shifted to a sea-based trading economy and began to migrate south by ship.
 In the following centuries, trade in goods from the African interior, such as gold, ivory, and slaves stimulated the development of market towns such as Mogadishu, Shanga, Kilwa, and Mombasa.
 These communities formed the earliest city-states in the region which were collectively known to the Roman Empire as "Azania".